 -Buena Vista Lakes-

 The bluegill bite is very good at both lakes on meal worms and red worms.
 The bass action is fair to good at the amphitheater lake on senkos and soft and hard jerkbaits.
 Carp are fair on dough baits.

 The bass bite has been fair to good on senkos, crankbaits and small swimbaits.
 The carp bite is fair on dough baits.
 Bluegill action is very good on meal worms and wax worms fly-lined or under a bobber.
 A few catfish have been taken at night on cut baits.

 -Hart Park Lake-

-The bass action is fair on senko’s, soft plastics and crankbaits.
+The bass action is fair to good on senko’s, soft plastics and crankbaits.
 The bluegill bite is good on wax worms and meal worms under a bobber.
 The catfish action is fair to good on cut bait and night crawlers.
 Carp bite is fair to good with dough bait.

-The lake continues to fall, but it hasn’t stopped the bass bite.
-The bass action has been excellent this week.
+The lake has dropped to 9 percent and is holding steady while the bass action has been excellent this week.
 A few anglers reported catching and releasing over 20 bass with a few over 5 pounds in the mix.
 The best fishing has been on jigs and crankbaits.
-The crappie action is fair on crappie jigs with or without nibbles.
+The crappie action is fair on crappie jigs and live small minnows in deeper water.
 The bluegill are fair to good on worms and the catfish bite is fair on cut baits and dip baits.

-*Port San Luis/Moro Bay*
+*Port San Luis/Morro Bay*

 The F/V Patriot out of Patriot Sportfishing picked up 33 reds, 26 copper, 5 Boccaccio, 5 bolina, 181 assorted rockfish and 4 lingcod for their 25 anglers on a ½ day trip.
 The F/V Rita G out of Virg’s Landing returned with 3 reds and 117 assorted Rockfish for their 12 anglers on a ½ day trip Thursday.